jcarenza/allisoncarenza/src/posts/family-pictures-kansas-city-photographer-2.md

 ---
-title: 'Family Pictures Photographer'
+title: "Family Pictures Photographer"
-description: '<p>Some people sparkle, not because they are a vampire in twilight, but because they have so much inner beauty they [&hellip;]</p>
+description: "Some people sparkle, not because they are a vampire in twilight, but because they have so much inner beauty they "
-'
-publishDate: 'Nov 12, 2010'
+publishDate: "Nov 12, 2010"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '//www.allisoncarenza.com/studio/wp-content/uploads/2010/11/gu11.jpg'
+heroImage: "//www.allisoncarenza.com/studio/wp-content/uploads/2010/11/gu11.jpg"
-alt: 'Family Pictures Photographer'
+alt: "Family Pictures Photographer"
-slug: 'family-pictures-kansas-city-photographer-2'
+slug: "family-pictures-kansas-city-photographer-2"
-category: ['Family Pictures']
+category: ["Family Pictures"]
-tags: ['Family Photography','Kansas City Photographer','Kansas City Photography']
+tags: ["Family Photography", "Kansas City Photographer", "Kansas City Photography"]
 ---

 <p style="text-align: center;">Some people sparkle, not because they are a vampire in twilight, but because they have so much inner beauty they just glow without even trying, even in the dark.</p>